COVID Pandemic Leads to a Sharp Drop in A1c Testing

 - You don’t have access to the internet, and thus no access to telehealth.

-- You don’t have access to CGM technology to monitor “time-in-range“
+- You don’t have access to continuous glucose monitor (CGM) technology to monitor “time-in-range“

 Helping people bring high A1c levels down safely